milen855/alx-system_engineering-devops/0x02-shell_redirections/README.md

 "Create a script that displays the 10 newest files in the current directory"
 #!/bin/bash
 "Create a script that takes a list of words as input and prints only words that appear exactly once."
+#!/bin/bash
+"Display lines containing the pattern “root” from the file /etc/passwd"